From the Life of the Marionettes: Plot

 Peter Egermann visits and murders a prostitute named Ka, committing an act of necrophilia.
 The coroner interrogates Peter's friends for an explanation.
 Mogens Jensen tells the coroner he is shocked by the murder, claiming there were no signs this could happen.
 Peter is married to career woman Katarina; they have no children.
 In fact, Peter had confided in Jensen that he was plagued with homicidal thoughts, primarily aimed against Katarina.
 Jensen considered the thoughts likely not serious, but advised Katarina to leave town.
 Katarina dismissed the warning as preposterous, and given it was a busy season for work, she decided it was impossible for her to leave.

 Before the murder, Peter considered suicide by throwing himself from a building, and Katarina called a friend to calm him down.
 Peter came back inside, where he quarreled with Katarina.
 The two shared an open relationship, as Katarina seeks other lovers.
 Peter claimed he is the one who knows how to sexually satisfy Katarina.
 Katarina responded she sometimes had orgasms with Peter, but also that she sometimes faked them and left the bedroom to masturbate, and that on other occasions she only had small convulsions.

 The interrogator questions Tim, a homosexual.
 Tim is a business partner of Katarina and her friend, and by extension, he also knew Peter.
 The interrogator asks if Tim ever had an affair with Peter; Tim hesitates before replying no. Agitated, Tim reveals he had desires for Peter, and is suffering a guilty conscience after having introduced Peter to Ka.
 Ka was one of Tim's friends.
 Tim blames his homosexuality for bringing Peter and Ka together, saying he had difficulties with Katarina and liked the idea that Peter would cheat on her with a prostitute.
 Slowly, he thought, he would lure Peter to him.

 When Peter met Ka at a Munich peep show, Ka told Peter her real name was Katarina, the same as his wife.
 He tearfully murdered her.
 Jensen concludes that Peter, having grown up under an aggressive mother and then lived with a similarly aggressive wife, was unaware of his own latent homosexuality and that meeting Ka disrupted Peter's daily routine and triggered an emotional blackout.
-Peter is confined to a mental institute, where he cradles a teddy bear at night.
+Peter is confined to a mental institution, where he cradles a teddy bear at night.